 The Senior Associate Dean for Informatics, Betsy Weiner, is located in Room 260 Frist Hall.
-She is responsible for technology integration throughout the academic, practice, and research settings.
+Her Administrative Associate, Sarah Putman, is located in Room 258 Frist Hall.
+The Senior Associate Dean is responsible for technology integration throughout the academic, practice, and research settings.
 The staff from the Frist Nursing Informatics Center will work with students on a daily basis to address their technology needs.
-Should you have any technology issues that need to be resolved, feel free to call Dr. Weiner at (615) 936-2581 or email her (Betsy.Weiner@vanderbilt.edu).
+Should you have any technology issues that need to be resolved, appointments with the Senior Associate Dean can be scheduled by calling her administrative associate at (615) 936-2549 or email her at betsy.weiner@vanderbilt.edu.